- Video: Pumpkin For Babies – Benefits and Recipes

 5. Pumpkin, Bananas and Peaches

-Steam one pear and one peach together until they become tender and mash them or blend them into a mixture.
-Add canned or preferably freshly prepared pumpkin puree to this and mix.
+Steam one banana and one peach together until they become tender.
+Mash or blend them into a mixture.
+Mix this with freshly prepared pumpkin puree, and serve.

 6. Brown Rice and Pumpkin Porridge